 UEA Choir enjoys membership from students, staff, and members of the public.
 The choir, under the direction of conductor Tom Primrose, rehearses on campus, every Monday (7.30pm-9.30pm), during the autumn and spring semesters.
 Performances take place throughout the year, both solo and in collaboration with either UEA Symphony Orchestra or another local orchestra.
 Recent performances by the choir include Dvořák’s Mass in D Major, Op.
 86 (with UEA Symphony Orchestra), Handel's Messiah (with Norwich Baroque), Britten’s Ballad of Heroes (with BBC Cardiff Singer of the World 2013 Audience Prize winner Ben Johnson), Mussorgsky’s Boris Godunov (with UEA Symphony Orchestra), Rachmaninov’s Vespers Op.37, Verdi's Requiem (with UEA Symphony Orchestra), Elgar’s The Music Makers (with UEA Symphony Orchestra) and Rossini’s Petite messe solennelle (with a harmonium and two pianos).
 UEA Choir went on a tour of Caen in March 2016 and welcomed their hosts, the Choir and Orchestra of the University of Caen (COUR), to Norfolk in May 2017.

-Details of forthcoming UEA Choir performances, can be found in our Events Calendar.
+Details of previous UEA Choir performances, can be found in our Concert Archive.

 UEA Choir is open to beginners, as well as more experienced singers.
 Some previous experience singing in choirs is preferable, but not essential.